History of the Eastern Orthodox Church: Crusades

-The final breach between Greeks and Latins is often considered to have arisen after the capture and sacking of Constantinople by the Fourth Crusade in 1204.
-Crusades against Orthodox Christians by Roman Catholic crusaders were not exclusive to this crusade nor the Mediterranean.
+The capture and sacking of Constantinople by the Fourth Crusade in 1204 was, perhaps, the point of no return for the East-West schism.
+Motivated in part by lingering resentment over the massacre of the Latins in Constantinople 22 years earlier, ill-fated dynamics in the organization of the crusade (originally intended to recapture Jerusalem), and Alexios Angelos' request that his father's rule be reestablished in Constantinople, the main crusader army arrived in Constantinople in April of 1203.
 The sacking of Constantinople and the Church of Holy Wisdom, the destruction of the Monastery of Stoudios, Library of Constantinople and the establishment of the Latin Empire in Constantinople and also throughout West Asia Minor and Greece (see the Kingdom of Thessalonica, Kingdom of Cyprus) are considered definitive though.
-This is in light of Roman Catholic atrocities not exclusive to the capital city of Constantinople in 1204 starting the period in Greece referred to as Frangokratia.
 The establishment of the Latin Empire in 1204 was intended to supplant the Orthodox Byzantine Empire.
 This is symbolized by many Orthodox churches being converted into Roman Catholic properties and churches like Hagia Sophia and Church of the Pantokrator, and it is viewed with some rancor to the present day.
 Some of the European Christian community actively endorsed the attacking of Orthodox Christians.

 The Teutonic Order's failed attempts to conquer Orthodox Russia (particularly the Republics of Pskov and Novgorod), an enterprise endorsed by Pope Gregory IX, can also be considered as a part of the Northern Crusades.
 One of the major blows for the idea of the conquest of Russia was the Battle of the Ice in 1242.
 With or without the Pope's blessing, Sweden also undertook several crusades against Orthodox Novgorod.
 Many Orthodox saw the actions of the Catholics in the Mediterranean as a prime determining factor in the weakening of Byzantium which led to the Empire's eventual conquest and fall to Islam.
 Some Orthodox see a continuation of Roman Catholic hostility in the establishment of the Uniate or Eastern Catholic Churches (see the sainting of Bissarion in 1950).

 In 2004, Pope John Paul II extended a formal apology for the sacking of Constantinople in 1204; the apology was formally accepted by Patriarch Bartholomew of Constantinople.
 Many things that were stolen during this time: holy relics, riches, and many other items, are still held in various Western European cities, particularly Venice.